 Financial instruments, which potentially subject us to concentrations of credit risk, consist primarily of trade receivables.
 Our trade receivables are geographically dispersed and include customers in many different industries.
-As of December 31, 2017, one customer, Data Copy Limited, our distributor in China, accounted for greater than 10% of our consolidated accounts receivable balance at December 31, 2017.
-Our consolidated accounts receivable balance as of December 31, 2017 and 2016 includes foreign accounts receivable in the functional currency of our foreign subsidiaries amounting to \$1,228,000 and \$2,554,000, respectively.
+Our consolidated accounts receivable balance as of December 31, 2020 and 2019 includes foreign accounts receivable in the functional currency of our foreign subsidiaries amounting to \$587,000 and \$1,255,000, respectively.
 We generally do business with our foreign distributors in U.S. Dollars.
 We believe that risk of loss is significantly reduced due to the diversity of our end-customers and geographic sales areas.
 We perform on-going credit evaluations of our customers' financial condition and require collateral, such as letters of credit and bank guarantees, or prepayment whenever deemed necessary.